Properties of the Least Squares Temporal Difference learning algorithm: Other Ways to obtain LSTD

-We will first obtain a statistical model that expresses the properties of the approximation $\qva{\cdot}$.
+Again, we begin with the Bellman equation, which defines the true value function: $V(s) = \exs {r + \gamma V(s') } = \exs {r} + \gamma \exs{V(s') }$.
+We will first obtain a statistical model that expresses the properties of the approximation $\valfa{\cdot}$.
 By solving the Bellman equation directly in the linear approximation regime, we obtain the following equation.

-We note that in the above, we introduce the convention that $\qwl$ is a column vector while the features are row vectors.
+We note that in the above, we use the convention that $w$ is a column vector while the features are row vectors.
 This convention minimizes the number of transposes we have to write.
-Note that we had to introduce the TD error vector $\qder = [\qder_{s_1},\cdots,\qder_{s_n}]^\top = T\qw{\qPd} - \qw{\qPd} $ and the corresponding random variable $\qder_{\qs}$ (i.e.\ the error is a deterministic function of the current state, which is random), since the reward vector $\qrD$ and the expected feature vector $\qw{\exs{\qp'} }$ may not be in the feature space (i.e.\ the column space of $\qPd$).
-It can be verified using the result for $\qwl$ from the previous section that, the error terms satisfy $\qder\qX\qPd = 0$, i.e.\ it is orthogonal to the feature space \fm{f-perror} (indeed it can be seen after a brief manipulation that the condition $\qder\qX\qPd = 0$ is equivalent to the formula \ref{galerkinresult}), and that consequently $\qProj \qder = 0$.
-This is not a derivation from first principles, since we had to use an external argument to verify that $\qder\qX\qPd = 0$.
+Note that we had to introduce the TD error vector $e = [e_{s_1},\cdots,e_{s_n}]^\top = T{\Phi}w - {\Phi}w $ and the corresponding random variable $e_{s}$ (i.e.\ the error is a deterministic function of the current state, which is random), since the sum of the reward vector $R$ and the expected feature vector ${\exs{\phi'} }w$ may not be in the feature space (i.e.\ the column space of $\Phi$).
+It can be verified using equation \ref{galerkinresult} that, the error terms satisfy $e\Xi\Phi = 0$, i.e.\ it is orthogonal to the feature space (indeed it can be seen after a brief manipulation that the condition $e\Xi\Phi = 0$ is \emph{equivalent} to the formula \ref{galerkinresult} -- we will do this in section \ref{td-iterative}), and that consequently we have the following.

+This is not a derivation from first principles, since we had to use an external argument to verify that $e\Xi\Phi = 0$ (which is equivalent to assuming that the TD error vanishes in expectation).
 But given the model of equation \ref{eb} it is nonetheless instructive to look at the mechanics of how the derivation works because this is the first one to have been proposed for LSTD.